 Interestingly the top three searches according to Moldova

 So when I say these three outlets are important the figures back me up.

 A question then is how do you get found in so many searches being a small or even a large business somewhere in the world?

-The answer lays in Keywords and the use of Longtail ones that drag visitors to you.
+The answer lies in Keywords and the use of Longtail ones that drag visitors to you.
 When someone wants to find you what will they type in as a search term?

-then the other of course is products so they need to be a specific mention to a term that represents your product.
+then the other of course is products so they need to be a specific mention of a term that represents your product.

 An Axe is a broad term an axe with a Cedar handle in Idaho is a long tail.